11x-dev/hint-button-bug/README.md

 ```

 6. Alternatively, you could copy paste in the entire MoveTree.ts file.
-7. Verify both bugs are fixed when testing in your browser!
+7. Verify both bugs are fixed in this branch when testing in your browser!

+NOTE: You can view the exact code changes in this PR comparing the solution branch with the main branch:

 ************************
 ***Conclusion***